mikabulu/Embedded-Systems-Labs/README.md

 ---

 Each lab has its own directory.
-The starter code (e.g., headers, drivers, setup scaffolding) has been provided by my professors.
+The starter code (e.g., headers, drivers, general set up) has been provided by my professors.
 The logic I have implemented is in the 'main.c' file in the 'src' folder of each lab.
 In some cases, I made edits/additions to other files, but the primary contributions are in `main.c`.

 ---
 ## Lab Overview